Eczema Treatments in Clarkston, MI

 With the phototherapy light therapy treatment, we can safely and effectively treat your eczema with the help of ultraviolet light.
 A special machine emits the light which can reduce itchiness, calm inflammation, increase the production of vitamin D, support a healthy immune system.
 Phototherapy can treat widespread or localized eczema, and it boasts a 70 percent success rate.
 Alternatively, eczema can also be treated with topical and oral medications.

 Eczema may not be life-threatening, but it can damage your confidence and lead to uncomfortable and painful rashes that keep returning.
 At Clarkston Dermatology, our licensed providers deliver a personalized experience so you can be seen AND heard with the most innovative medical treatments available for eczema.
 To get started, contact us to schedule an appointment, meet with your team of experts, and begin the journey to healthier skin.
-We welcome patients in Birmingham, Troy, and the surrounding areas of Michigan.
+We welcome patients in Clarkston, Troy, and the surrounding areas of Michigan.